FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-03-29-EVENT-FAM-printing-ceramics-workshop.md

 category: events
 series: "FUTURE ARTIST MAKERS"

-excerpt: "This workshop taught by Jonathan Keep will explore the possibilities of 3D printing using ceramic materials in our new Wasp 3D printer"
+excerpt: "This workshop taught by Jonathan Keep will explore the possibilities of 3D printing using clay in our new Wasp 3D printer"
 hours: "Tuesday 28th March- Wednesday 29th March"
-description: "This workshop taught by Jonathan Keep will explore the possibilities of 3D printing using ceramic materials in our new Wasp 3D printer"
+description: "This workshop taught by Jonathan Keep will explore the possibilities of 3D printing using clay in our new Wasp 3D printer"
 fee: "Free, registration required"
 slug: FAM-printing-ceramics-workshop
 past: false